dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 📝 **NOTE**: Check out the [Fastdup documentation](https://visual-layer.github.io/fastdup/#fastdup.create_similarity_gallery) for parameters description.
 {{< /notice >}}

+You'd see something like 👇

+{{< include_html "./content/portfolio/fastdup_manage_clean_curate/topk_similarity.html" >}}

+Under the hood, Fastdup finds images that are similar to one another at the embedding level but are assigned different labels.

 A `score` metric is computed to reflect how similar the query image to the most similar images in terms of class label.

 A **high** `score` means the query image looks similar to other images in the same class.
 Conversely, a **low** `score` indicates the query image is similar to images from other classes.

-You'd see something like 👇

-{{< include_html "./content/portfolio/fastdup_manage_clean_curate/topk_similarity.html" >}}

-Under the hood, Fastdup finds images that are similar to one another at the embedding level but are assigned different labels.

 {{< notice info >}}
-What can we observe here?
+What can we see in the table above?

 * On the top row, we find that `3279.jpg` is labeled `forest` but looks very similar to `mountains`.
 * On the remaining rows, we see confusing labels between `glacier` and `mountains`.